Two future kings set to honour Elizabeth at Jubilee concert | Entertainment

 William and his wife Kate brought two of their three children — eight-year-old Prince George and seven-year-old Princess Charlotte — to Cardiff Castle in Wales before a separate concert in the castle grounds in honour of the queen.

-The queen's youngest son, Prince Edward, and his wife Sophie, Countess of Wessex, visited Northern Ireland for 1950s-themed festivities.
+The queen's youngest son, Prince Edward, and his wife Sophie, Countess of Wessex, visited a 1950s-themed seaside funfair in Belfast.
+Edward tried his hand at pulling a pint of Guinness at a diner, while Sophie took in a 50s and '60s dance demonstration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)